Community Management - Ben van 't Ende

 - Are the 66.000 € really for only one person for a 30h-per-Week-Job?
 The hourly rate is 55 euro's.

-RE: Community Management - Added by Wolfangel Cyril almost 7 years ago
+RE: Community Management - Added by Wolfangel Cyril about 7 years ago

 Just a short input coming from my experience as French speaking committee manager: